 If your home is suffering from condensation you will start to see signs of it very quickly which include:

 Condensation is arguably the most common form of dampness and can eventually lead to the growth of mould.
-It forms on internal surfaces when the temperature drops sufficiently below the temperature of moist air inside the property.
+It builds on internal surfaces when the temperature drops sufficiently below the temperature of the moist air inside the property.
 You should watch out for it because if left to develop, condensation can lead to an unsightly, musty property.
-More importantly, it can also aggravate or trigger health problems such as asthma and wider complaints.
+Moreover, it can also aggravate or trigger health problems such as asthma and wider complaints.

 Waking up to condensation on windows is a familiar sight for many people, especially in winter and this is usually the first sign of a condensation problem.
-If condensation occurs over a prolonged period of time, other signs will start to appear such as damp patches on walls, peeling wallpaper and ultimately black mould growth.
+If condensation occurs over a prolonged period, other symptoms will start to appear such as damp patches on walls, peeling wallpaper and ultimately black mould growth.
 These effects can lead to musty smells, damage the fabric of our homes and can even affect our health.